abersager/spotify-proxy/README.md

 2. After login, copy the URL from your browser address bar
 3. Extract the Account ID from the URL (e.g., `https://dash.cloudflare.com/abc123.../home`)

-**💡 Tip**: Our [Setup Assistant](https://abersager.github.io/spotify-proxy/) can help extract your Account ID automatically from the URL!
+**💡 Tip**: You can find your Account ID in the URL after logging into Cloudflare Dashboard

 ## ✨ Features